Get your cute on this Halloween with these adorable fudgey spider brownie bites!

 I’ve been playing with this Wilton Haunted Gingerbread House and nibbling on these fudgey Spider Brownie Bites!
-These little cuties are made with ingredients that are similar to the popular magic cookie bars, but the ingredients are mixed together instead of being layered.
+These little cuties are made with ingredients that are similar to the popular magic cookie bars, but the ingredients are mixed together and rolled into a ball, instead of being layered.

 The result is a chewy brownie bite that’s sure to squash your sugar cravings!

-The salty pretzel legs add a nice contrast to the bites, but they lose their crunch after a couple of days.
+Oh, another thing to note with the pretzel legs is that they lose their crunch after a couple of days.
 Actually, these spider brownie bites are best enjoyed on the day you make them.
-They will last for about 3 days in an air-tight container, but they will start to lose their texture.
+They will last for about 3 days in an air-tight container, but after that they will lose their texture.

 Of course you could make the brownie bites and skip the spider part all together.
 The prep would be a lot faster, and you could even stick them onto lollipop sticks for a quick party snack.